Summary of Programs and Services

 Self-Help, Advocacy, and Education

-Peer-to-Peer Support Line: In 2015, our peer phone line workers, staffed by people with mental illness, for people with mental illness, continued to provide telephone peer support to mental health consumers in lieu of costly and intrusive emergency psychiatric services.
-We provided hope, encouragement and resources to 342 people during 4,994 calls to our Peer-to-Peer Support Line.
+Peer-to-Peer Support Line: In 2016, our peer phone line workers, staffed by people with mental illness for people with mental illness, continued to provide telephone peer support to mental health consumers in lieu of costly and intrusive emergency psychiatric services.
+We provided hope, encouragement and resources to 324 people during 3,099 calls to our Peer-to-Peer Support Line.
 The Peer Line is staffed by people in recovery from mental illness who receive specialized training by our professional staff.

 Mental Health First Aid (MHFA): In 2013, we launched this evidence-based public-education curriculum that teaches a 5-step action plan to offer initial help to people with the signs and symptoms of a mental illness or in a crisis, and connect them with the appropriate professional, peer, social, or self-help care.
 Anyone can take the 8-hour Mental Health First Aid course; first responders, students, teachers, leaders of faith communities, human resources professionals, and caring citizens.
 MHFA originated in 2001 in Australia and was brought to the US in 2008 by the National Council for Behavioral Health, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health.
-In 2013, we received a grant from Atlantic Health System Saint Clare’s Health Foundation and as a result we trained 25 people in the community to be certified Mental Health First Aid trainers.
+In 2013, we received a grant from Atlantic Health System and Saint Clare’s Health Foundation and as a result we trained 25 people in the community to be certified Mental Health First Aid trainers.
 Then in 2014, we leveraged the trainers and they trained 362 people in Mental Health First Aid.
 In 2015, our staff trained 74 people who participated in the Adult module (28 people) and Senior module (46 people).
 In 2016, we trained 135 people in Mental Health First Aid.
 Click here for MHFA Overview.
 Click here for MHFA History.

 Mental Health Players: In their pursuit of reducing the stigma of mental illness and raising awareness of the needs of people with mental illness, the Mental Health Players volunteer program uses improvisational theatre to educate the community on mental health issues and mental illness.
-In 2015, the Mental Health Players participated in 16 theatrical performances.
-A total of 1,063 audience members took part in a Mental Health Players performance.
-88% of these audience members surveyed learned something new about mental illness or know where to go for help as a result of the program.
+In 2016, the Mental Health Players participated in 21 theatrical performances.
+A total of 1,583 audience members took part in a Mental Health Players performance.

 Elizabeth T. Dorl Educational Assistance Fund: The MHAMC recognizes that a large percentage of people living with mental illness develop their illness during their young adulthood, a time when many are seeking to further their education or begin their careers.
 The onset of mental illness can be such a detriment to those afflicted that many are never again in a position to fulfill educational and vocational goals and dreams.
 The MHAMC Educational Fund allows consumers of mental health services, who are eligible, to receive an Educational Certificate valued up to $1,000 each.
-In 2015, this fund allowed us to help 18 clients to fund educational pursuits such as licensing for drug counseling, driver’s education, art classes, nutritional counseling to lose weight, pottery class, computer classes, educational classes, licensing for massage therapy, ESL classes, CPR classes, Thai Chi classes, HVAC Certification, and CEU’s towards a Nursing License.
+In 2016, this fund allowed us to help 28 clients to fund educational pursuits such as driver’s education, art classes, nutritional counseling to lose weight, pottery class, computer classes, educational classes, licensing for massage therapy, ESL classes, CPR classes, Thai Chi classes, HVAC Certification, and CEU’s towards a Nursing License.

 Peer Support to Greystone: No one understands what it's like to be hospitalized at a state psychiatric hospital more than someone who has already been there.
 The Peer Support to Greystone program provides mental health consumers who have successfully transitioned from the hospital into the community the opportunity to speak to those currently hospitalized to share experiences and provide hope.

-Consumer Advocacy: This group, more commonly known as CAP, is a self-help and consumer advocacy group that works in the Resource Center at the Mental Health Association of Morris County office.
+Consumer Advocacy Program: This group, more commonly known as CAP, is a self-help and consumer advocacy group that works in the Resource Center at the Mental Health Association of Morris County office.
 When people with mental illness speak in one voice, the community is able to respond with support and assistance.
 In 2016, a total of 106 CAP consumers were active and vocal in helping to create a mental health system that is more responsive to their needs.

 Social Clubs: Our agency social clubs continued to provide residents of Dover, Morristown, Boonton and surrounding areas to participate in recreational group activities, including dinners and outings, to help them develop social connections in the community and to reduce isolation.